lbrclbrc/my_coin/whitepaper_draft.md

 # my_coin WhitePaper (Draft)

 > This document is the **technical description / draft specification** of the my_coin protocol.
-> It is intended for readers who already have a rough idea of what zero-knowledge proofs and Zcash-style anonymity systems can do (but are **not** required to understand low-level algorithms or curve details).
+> It is intended for readers who already have a rough idea of what zero-knowledge proofs and Zcash-style anonymity systems can do (but are **not** required to understand low-level ZK algorithms or curve details).

 ---

 ## Roadmap / Document Structure

-This document is divided into seven parts, corresponding to the following reading path:
+This document is divided into 6 parts, corresponding to the following reading path:

 1. **Background and Status Quo**
    - What is the structural tension today between “privacy” and “anti–money laundering” in payment systems?